EternalBlue3/Hexapawn-AI/README.md

 - Represent Game States in Binary (Bitboard)
 - Make a home screen where the play can select whether to play as red or blue (player 1 or 2)
-- Precompute a beginning move dictionary because my attention span can't handle waiting 8s for it to calculate the first move
+- Improve the beginning move dictionary

 Run the Hexapawn.py file to play the game.
 Note: This code requires the pygame library.